 Programme website: Interior, Architectural and Spatial Design

-We encourage students to question, provoke and expand current thinking, addressing key contemporary issues in the field such as equality, diversity, inclusion and sustainability.
+- address key contemporary issues in the field such as equality, diversity, inclusion and sustainability

-We will encourage and support you in investigating your own innovative design solutions that address the future of interior, architectural and spatial design.
+- investigate your own innovative design solutions that address the future of interior, architectural and spatial design

 Our programme is composed of students from various countries and backgrounds, allowing all to benefit from multiple viewpoints on the subject.